akoaysigod/pdjSpaceCrawl/README.md

 The level generation is using automata under a certain rule set.
 If you google it you'll find very nice looking caves generated using a very similar, if not identical algorithm.
 I have no idea what I did differently from those people but even on the same scale this looks mostly like someone who played a very bad game of Tetris.

+I had a lot of grand ideas that I wanted to implement and started chopping off whole systems as the deadline approached.
+I also took A LOT of shortcuts towards the end.
+This code is a disaster so please don't think I always code like this.
+I know it's a mess.

 <b>Credits:</b><br>
 I haven't finalized the very inconsistent and random art work I've found on the internet because I can't draw.
 Once I do I'll provide names/links to all of it.
 Most of it thus far was found on [OpenGameArt](opengameart.org).